awesomemotive/google-analytics-for-wordpress/readme.txt

 Bugfixes:
 	* Fixes a bug where it was no longer possible to uncheck checkboxes in the settings.
+	* Fixes a bug where jQuery Chosen component was not rendered correctly on a hidden tab.

 = 5.2.1 =